OData/v3ProtocolDocument/OData.markdown

 To request a `Service Document` describing the set of entity collections (i.e., entity sets) that can be queried from a service, the client issues a GET request to the root URL of the service (the *Service Root*).

 The format of the Service Document is dependent upon the format selected.
-For example, in Atom the Service Document is an AtomPub Service Document (as specified in [RFC5023]).
+For example, in Atom the Service Document is an AtomPub Service Document (as specified in [RFC5023][]).

 ### 10.1.2.
-Metadata Document Request ###
+Metadata Document Request  <ref id="metadatadocumentrequest"/>###

 An OData *Metadata Document* is a representation of the [data model](#DataModel) that describes the data and operations exposed by an OData service.

-[OData:CSDL](odatacsdldefinition) describes an XML representation for OData Metadata Documents and provides an XSD to validate their contents.
+[OData:CSDL][] describes an XML representation for OData Metadata Documents and provides an XSD to validate their contents.
 The media type of the XML representation of an OData Metadata Document is 'application/xml'.

 OData services MUST expose a Metadata Document which defines all data exposed by the service.
 The *Metadata Document URL* SHOULD be the root URL of the service with "/$metadata" appended.
 To retrieve this document a client issues a GET request to the Metadata Document URL.